sfuhrm/sudoku/README.md

 ## Algorithm

+The design idea is to use the narrowest bottleneck of the Sudoku board to prune the backtracking tree to the maximum and get the fastest results.

+### Initialization

 The algorithm first fills three blocks with numbers in random order to reduce the amount of backtracking.
 After that, backtracking for the remaining fields starts.

+### Backtracking

-The field with the lest number of possible number candidates is filled.
+The field with the lest number of possible number candidates on the board is searched.
 All candidates are tried until the first candidate leads to a valid backtracking tree path.
 Backtracking occurs in this loop.

-The design idea is to use the narrowest bottleneck of the Sudoku board to prune the backtracking tree to the maximum and get the fastest results.

 ### Warning